-During the PeercastTM, the feature company provided multiple case studies on which Lean Six Sigma and BPM were deployed to initially transform a process and then ensure ongoing stability and continuous improvement.
-One of the case studies highlighted an initiative to improve their Capital Planning thru Fixed Asset Accounting Process.
-In additional to multiple redundancies in activities across the process (both internal and external to shared services) it was discovered that historically, almost 70% of capital requests represented less than 3% of the expenditures and that three spend categories of represented 92% of expenditures.
+During the PeercastTM, the featured company provided multiple case studies in which Lean Six Sigma and BPM were deployed to initially transform a process and then ensure the ongoing stability and continuous improvement.
+One of the case studies highlighted an initiative to improve Capital Planning through thru Fixed Asset Accounting Process.
+In addition to multiple redundancies in activities across the process (both internal and external to shared services) it was discovered that historically, almost 70% of capital requests represented less than 3% of the expenditures and that three spend categories of represented 92% of expenditures.

 The result was to eliminate the single standardized process for Capital Planning thru Fixed Asset Accounting and create dual processes dependent upon dollar threshold and spending category.
 The company realized increased efficiency (cost reduction), reduced cycle time, and increased visibility for improved controls.
 Through BPM, the company continues to improve this process.

-Within the Peeriosity Shared Services Leadership Research Area, members can research best practices associated with formalized quality programs including an archived PeercastTM presentation and discussion regarding Kaizen Blitz Event’s for Shared Services.
-Our feature company described their six-week timeline to breakthrough results.
+Within the Peeriosity Shared Services Leadership Research Area, members can research best practices associated with formalized quality programs including an archived PeercastTM presentation and discussion regarding Kaizen Blitz Events for Shared Services.
+Our feature company described its six-week timeline for breakthrough results.
 Their Blitz events are in three phases:

 - Define Scope